shakyShane/dev-ip/README.md

 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Run lint & tests with `gulp`.

 ## Release History
 _(Nothing yet)_